 Some difficulties of being a writer

-If you are a writer, what should you write?
+If you are a writer, what should you write about?
 Thoughts about books and writing…

 By Jim Byrne, Doctor of Counselling